MiguelRobles7/DLSU-Y1-MPs/README.md

 # DLSU Year 1 Machine Projects
-A compilation of my Machine Projects (Major Course Outputs) from my first year in DLSU that required coding. _The projects are compiled because they are all pretty small._
+A compilation of my machine projects (major course outputs) from my first year at De La Salle University (DLSU) that required coding. _The projects are compiled because they are all pretty small._
 ## Donkey Game
 Machine Project for my Logic Formulation and Introductory Programming Class (CCPROG1).
 A variation of crossing games.
 Made to be compatible with Windows and Linux.